 The teachers consistently meet with the students to ensure their needs are met.
 The community is intentionally small, so that every child is seen, heard and known.
 They also have an after-school program that teaches students additional outdoor skills like cooking over a fire, flora identification, and more.
 Birches graduates go on to thrive academically and socially in their next schools.

 To apply, submit an inquiry, written application with previous teacher assessments and meet with them in person.
 Priority application deadline is January 15, 2024.
+They have two open houses coming up for prospective students on November 5th, 2023, and January 6th, 2024.

 Address: 396 Moose Hill St, Sharon, MA 02067